Kristina01111000/Drws_site/README.md

 - rethink the welcome email that gets sent when they sign up for the site

-set up to do list
-Make a list of the people who aren’t verified, see if peepso will do it automatically Fix the menu on right side
+- Make a list of the people who aren’t verified, see if peepso will do it automatically
+- Fix the menu on right side
-Figure out where to put reviews, and where to get them Put the 4 scorecard video on the page on the site Check if constant contact can send audio
+- Figure out where to put reviews, and where to get them
+- Put the 4 scorecard video on the page on the site
+- Check if constant contact can send audio
-See if they have a file limit for size in emails
+- See if they have a file limit for size in emails